CoderGuyShubham/SmartCity-TrafficFlow/README.md

 ## Note

 This is a simplified example.
 A real-world ITSC deployment requires extensive planning, engineering expertise, adherence to safety regulations, and collaboration with relevant authorities.

-## Contributing

-If you're interested in contributing to this project, please:

-* Fork the repository
-* Create a new branch for your changes
-* Submit a pull request with a clear description of your modifications

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.